ashleychari/abcd_sex_pfn_replication/README.md

 ### Barplot Scipts
 Contains all of the scripts that go along with the creation of the stacked barplot figure.
+- create_barplot.R: R script taken from Sheila to plot the number of vertices for each network
 - make_barplot_mat.py: Create the matrix from the GAMs analysis zscores from each of the networks.

 ### workbench setup scripts